simond3414/mem_password_gen/README.md

 ## Password generator
 This script creates a password, using the random module and a pre-supplied dictionary of English words.
+It is very basic.